sahil-kale/autoglide/monte_carlo/readme.md

 The below GIF shows a simulation with the improved thresholding logic, where the glider successfully probes and circles the thermal in a similar scenario.
 ![Glider Simulation with improved thresholding logic](revamped_state_machine_criteria.gif)

+## Todo
+Some other simulations I want to run in the future include:
+**Wind Conditions**: Introducing different wind speeds and directions to evaluate how well the glider can maintain its course and altitude while centering thermals.
+- The primary goal of this is to evaluate the average distance from the thermal center the glider can achieve, as well as the steady-state average uplift.